hoium/pi-dash/README.md

 Edit or View:
 `ansible-vault edit vars/secrets.yml`

-## Using Playbook after Initial Setup
+## Using the Playbook after the Initial Setup

 Add Pi to `~/.ssh/config`